 - No sharps / needles – we offer medical waste service to collect any sharps / needles

 - No large household item – if you have any large household item we offer a bulky waste collection service

-- Electrical items or asbestos – these need to be taken to our household and recycling centres
+- Electrical items or asbestos – these need to be taken to a household and recycling centre